estelita24601/final-project-5001/README.md

   ![](https://cdn.discordapp.com/attachments/778320935488716851/1180713497219305472/image.png)

-* When testing interaction with the website I would
+* When testing interaction with the website I would cycle through the same few interactions.
+Checking and unchecking several of the already existing tasks.
+Creating one new task with a date and another with no date.
+Editing just the name of a task, just the date of task and then editing both.
+And finally, I would delete tasks.

 ## Missing Features / What's Next